 The Board believes it has a responsibility to establish expectations of students as part of its governance role for the district.
 The Board further believes that the responsibility for student discipline in school is shared among students, staff, and parents.
 Students have a responsibility to respect the rights and dignity of others and to become actively and productively involved in their own academic learning and social growth.
 Educators are responsible for establishing a positive school climate in which structure, support and encouragement assist the students in developing a sense of self-discipline and responsibility.
-Parents are responsible for establishing a positive learning the school in the enactment of these policies and procedures, and encouraging their children to understand and respect these policies and procedures.
+Parents are responsible for establishing a positive learning atmosphere in the home, knowing school policies and procedures, supporting the school in the enactment of these policies and procedures, and encouraging their children to understand and respect these policies and procedures.
 To support these aims, the Board has established a District Code of Conduct for Students, which shall be followed in all schools.